 Tools and Technology

-- Mobile apps: Task management, photo documentation, GPS tracking
+- Mobile apps: Task management, photo documentation, and GPS tracking for field operations

-- Reporting platforms: Digital systems for logging activities and results
+- Reporting platforms: Digital systems for logging activities, flagging issues, and sharing results

-- Basic tools: Measuring tape, cutting tools, cleaning supplies, safety equipment
+- Basic tools: Measuring tape, cutting tools, cleaning supplies, and safety equipment

-- Brand materials: Signage, fixtures, and display components
+- Brand materials: Signage, fixtures, POS materials, and display components

 Career Path and Growth Opportunities

-The instore merchandiser role offers meaningful career progression:
+The instore merchandiser role offers meaningful career progression for professionals who demonstrate reliability, attention to detail, and leadership potential.

 Entry-Level Positions